 Giant floor maps

 Canadian Geographic Education’s giant floor map program is a free resource offered to Canadian teachers from Kindergarten to grade 12.
 Each floor map comes complete with a trunk of additional supplies to further enhance students’ experience including map legends, activity cards, props and more.
-In addition, a teacher guide with ten curriculum-linked activities will help bring the map to life.
+In addition, a teacher guide with at least ten curriculum-linked activities will help bring the map to life.

 - Canada from space